aosp-mirror/platform_frameworks_base/tools/layoutlib/create/README.txt

 and "." and "$" are interpreted as-is).
 In practice we almost but not quite request the inclusion of full packages.

+The analyzer is also given a list of classes to exclude.
+A fake implementation of these classes is injected by the Generator.

 With this information, the analyzer parses the input zip to find all the classes.
 All classes deriving from the requested bases classes are kept.
 All classes which name matched the glob pattern are kept.